OrganismalSystemsBiology/Tau-analysis/README.md

 Further analysis is conducted through the following advanced procedures:

 1. Tau Gradient Consensus Analysis: Detailed workflow for consensus analysis on tau gradients, structured in **Tau gradient consensus analysis.ipynb**.
-2. Whole Brain Data Visualization: Comprehensive tools and methods for visualizing the whole brain data, structured in **Tau gradient consensus analysis.ipynb**.
+2. Whole Brain Data Visualization: Comprehensive tools and methods for visualizing the whole brain pTau depositions data, structured in **Tau gradient consensus analysis.ipynb**.

 ## System Requirements
 This code has been tested on a CentOS Linux release 7.9.2009 (Core) PC within a Python 3.6.8 virtualenv environment.